TechnicallyPhillyGroups/technicallyphillygroups.github.com/agile-culture-conf-sponsors.md

 PLATINUM
 ========
+* e-mail address for everyone that opts-in for the raffle (approx 75%) -- single use only
 * PRE-CONFERENCE HTML message of your choice in our e-mail blast
 * LOGO placement on web site
 * LOGO placement on keynote slide deck